weapp/locatest/README.md

   ```
   GET /venue
-  VENUE_OBJECT                        # you can send a body with full data
+  VENUE_OBJECT                        # you must send a body with full data

   response:
   {